fkoulen/pacman-themed-iot-cuckoo-clock/docs/physical_design/design.md

 - Has a buzzer that makes a sound every hour
 - Uses WEMOS to do the following:
     - Uses the WI-FI manager for configuration of SSID, User ID (UID) en Password (PWD) for connecting to the network.
-    - Send measured sensor temperature data to the application backend over http(s)
+    - Send measured temperature and humidity data to the application backend over http(s)
     - Retrieves appointments from the application backend over http(s)

 ### Web Application